Azal-Amer/QuantumInfection/README.md

 		- Additionally, modified the`draw()` function of the gate object, so that it now takes `inactive` as a parameter.
 That way I can deactivate gates visually at will
 - Implemented display at endGame, along with a Play again button which resets the board and player states.
-	- Should also declare the winner, not yet implemented
+	- Should also declare the winner, not yet implemented **Bugfixes**
+- The board initializing was occuring twice, so I put a lock on it so it could only happen once in a game
+- Gate-placing was also being called twice due to a poor condition setup.
+Now, it only occurs once.
+No effect on game logic is apparent, but did improve update speed.
 ## Python Notes